artdecocode/assert-throws/README.md

 const throws = require('assert-throws/es5')
 ```

-This does have such features as highlighting the difference of messages and codes.
+This does have such features as highlighting the difference of messages and codes and `erotic` call stacks.

 ---